 Mallory Neumann is an associate with Foley & Lardner LLP.
 She is a member of the firm’s Government Solutions Practice.
 Mallory joined the firm in 2017 when she served as a summer associate in the Tallahassee office.

-During law school, Mallory was a member of Class XIII of the prestigious Florida Gubernatorial Fellowship Program.
-As a Fellow, she worked with the Florida Department of Agriculture & Consumer Services where she assisted in creating Florida’s pilot program to implement the Federal Food Safety Modernization Act’s Produce Safety Rule.
+Prior to joining Foley, Mallory was a member of Class XIII of the prestigious Florida Gubernatorial Fellowship Program.
+As a Fellow, she worked with the Florida Department of Agriculture & Consumer Services where she assisted with Florida’s pilot program to implement the Federal Food Safety Modernization Act’s Produce Safety Rule.
 In addition, she assisted in drafting food safety regulations for medical marijuana treatment centers pertaining to edibles.
-She also served as a Fellow at UCLA Law School’s Resnick Program for Food Law & Policy where she was a contributing member to the Farm Bill Law Enterprise, which provides recommendations for improving the federal farm bill.
+She also served as a Fellow at UCLA Law School’s Resnick Program for Food Law & Policy where she was a contributing member to the Farm Bill Law Enterprise, which provided recommendations for improving the federal farm bill.